dkress59/wordpress-api-client/README.md

 specification.
 Contributions of any kind welcome!

 Please fork the upstream repository into your own account and apply your changes to a new branch.
-Make sure to add tests, if necessary, before opening a PR to against upstream main-branch.
+Make sure to add tests, if necessary, before opening a PR against the upstream main-branch.

 Comment on an issue or on a PR and the [all-contributors bot](https://allcontributors.org/docs/en/bot/usage) will add